-Boart Longyear seeks to manage the risks of modern slavery to which its business is exposed in the above and other countries where it operates through the stringent vendor and supplier requirements as set forth above under "Our Supply Chain", and the additional mitigations and measures described below under "Our Approach to Modern Slavery".
+Boart Longyear seeks to manage the risks of modern slavery to which its business is exposed in the above and other countries where it operates through its stringent vendor and supplier requirements as set forth above under "Our Supply Chain", and the additional mitigations and measures described below under "Our Approach to Modern Slavery".
+In 2021, the Company amended its new vendor application forms to include an agreement for each new vendor to abide by Boart Longyear's Code of Conduct.